-Figure 3.19: definition of the absorber in gambit
+Figure 3.17: outmet as defined in gambit

-3.5.4 Mesh exportation:
+3.5.4 Mesh exportation :

 Once the models have been created and the boundary conditions defined, they must be exported, in .mesh format, so that Fluent is able to read them and use them to simulate their thermal and dynamic behavior.
 We can then close Gambit by saving the session (if we wanted to open it later) and launch Fluent.